The Rose Through the Window: The Art of Receiving

 Essays on consciousness as cause, why manifestation techniques fall short, and what to practice instead, from The Field Project's applied philosophy curriculum.

-Manifestation techniques create the exact contradiction that blocks results.
+Read the essay →Manifestation techniques create the exact contradiction that blocks results.
 Here's the paradox no one explains, and the alignment-based alternative that actually works.

 Read the essay →The idea at the center of everything Field Project teaches, what it means, and why it's not the same as you create your reality.